youwen5/web/routes/+accessibility.typ

 1. *Mathematical equations*: equations may not be able to be interpreted by screenreaders because they are rendered as SVGs without any unicode metadata that can be interpreted by text-based screenreaders.
-  I#(apostrophe)m trying to figure out a way to include theoriginal plaintext math source code in an ARIA label.
+  I’m trying to figure out a way to include theoriginal plaintext math source code in an ARIA label.
 Try using a visual OCR-based screen reader.